 Tablets can be the perfect tech gift for a senior.
-They are usually easy to use out of the box, are lightweight, offer font enlargements, and are touch sensitive.
-They typically take less time to learn how to use than a laptop or desktop computer, but some seniors may still feel hesitant about using a tablet.
-Some may consider getting a cell phone, but often these screens are a bit too small to use for long periods of time.
-These helpful tips may help in introducing seniors to tablets.
+They are easy to use out of the box, are lightweight, offer font enlargements, and are touch sensitive.
+They typically take less time to learn how to use than a laptop or desktop computer.
+Plus, they’re a ton of fun!
+Below are some really helpful tips from your friends at Sunshine Retirement Living.

 Don’t assume that the seniors in your life will understand how to use the search feature or go through the app installation process.
 Plus, you should let them be hands on with it from the beginning.
 They are going to be the one using it from now on, so getting a feel for it now is a good step forward.

 3. They might feel unsure about what applications they may enjoy or like to use for their daily lives

 You can show them some applications that they can find a use for, such as health apps or games they enjoy playing normally.
 The more that they see is possible with apps, the more comfortable they will become doing their own searches.

 4. Some seniors may be worried about putting their personal information online